Borrowdale School SENCO:

 The Reception and Nursery class staff carry out home visits once you have accepted the place for your child.
 If a child is transferring to another school or setting, appropriate data is shared with the new setting.
 If the child leaving has Special Educational Needs, then the SENCo from Borrowdale School will contact the new school directly by telephone to discuss the needs of the child.
 For Year 6 pupils transferring to Secondary School there are intake days towards the end of the Summer Term.
 If a child has SEN or for another reason might take longer to settle into a new setting, then extra visit days are arranged by the schools.
 The Head and Deputy Head of Year 7 visit our school in the Summer Term to give the Year 6 pupils information about the secondary setting and answer any questions they may have.
 Where pupils transfer to other secondary settings, visit days are arranged, usually about the same time.

 Each child is assessed individually following guidelines written in the SEN Code of Practice.
 The decision will be made based on the needs of the child and the professional agencies involved with providing support for the child.
-Children with Educational and Health Care Plans (replacing Statements) will be allocated funding as recommended in their plan.
-The effectiveness of SEN support is monitored regularly by staff and Governors and the effectiveness of the support is judged.
+Children with Educational and Health Care Plans (formerly known as 'Statements') will be allocated funding as recommended in their plan.
 Core assessments are carried out termly for all pupils in school so the progress of children with special needs can be tracked alongside that of their peers.